macs30112-winter23/final-project-team-zebra/README.md

 * `Wordcloud`: version 1.8.1

 ## Navigating this Repository
-Find the detailed documentation regarding the project under the **Documentation** folder.
+Find the detailed documentation regarding the project under the [**Documentation**](https://github.com/macs30112-winter23/final-project-team-zebra/tree/main/Documentation) folder.
 Follow this order of steps to replicate the code:
-* Beging with the **Twitter_DataProcessing** folder which has two Jupyter Notebooks (Part I and Part II) that carry out the data collection, cleaning/wrangling, analysis, and some basic visualizations for the Tweets.
+* Beging with the [**Twitter_DataProcessing_and_Analysis**](https://github.com/macs30112-winter23/final-project-team-zebra/tree/main/Twitter_DataProcessing_and_Analysis) folder which has two Jupyter Notebooks (Part I and Part II) that carry out the data collection, cleaning/wrangling, analysis, and some basic visualizations for the Tweets.
-* Move on to the **NYT_DataProcessing** folder which has one Jupyter Notebook that does the same steps for the New York Times data.
+* Move on to the [**NYT_DataProcessing_and_Analysis**](https://github.com/macs30112-winter23/final-project-team-zebra/tree/main/NYT_DataProcessing_and_Analysis) folder which has one Jupyter Notebook that does the same steps for the New York Times data.
-* The **Data_Files** folder collates all the collected and processed data used for this project.
+* The [**Data_Files**](https://github.com/macs30112-winter23/final-project-team-zebra/tree/main/Data_Files) folder collates all the collected and processed data used for this project.
-* The **DataAnalysis_and_Visualization** folder carries a Jupyter Notebook which creates the final visualizations for the project.
+* The [**DataAnalysis_and_Visualization**](https://github.com/macs30112-winter23/final-project-team-zebra/tree/main/DataAnalysis_and_Visualization) folder carries a Jupyter Notebook which creates the final visualizations for the project.
-* Lastly, the **Trial Code** folder has some Jupyter Notebooks from the initial phases of the project where we explored some of the tasks we have carried out in this project.
+* Lastly, the [**Trial Code**](https://drive.google.com/drive/u/0/folders/1othf4h7ld2uXpsb_q6S0AaLKvPUMvEXb) folder has some Jupyter Notebooks from the initial phases of the project where we explored some of the tasks we have carried out in this project.
-* You may refer to the **requirements.txt** file under the **Documentation** folder for system requirements that may be needed to run the code.
+* You may refer to the [**requirements.txt**](https://github.com/macs30112-winter23/final-project-team-zebra/blob/main/Documentation/requirements.txt) file under the [**Documentation**](https://github.com/macs30112-winter23/final-project-team-zebra/tree/main/Documentation) folder for system requirements that may be needed to run the code.

 ### Thanks for visiting our repository!